PanosEko/devtrack-frontend/README.md

 - Optimized Image Loading: Enhanced loading speed by converting images to thumbnails, providing a seamless browsing experience.
 Users also have the option to download the original images in full size when needed.
 - Search Functionality: Easily find specific tasks using the search bar.
 ## Main Technologies
-- Next.js 13: React framework built on top of Node.Js.
+- Next.js 13.4: React framework built on top of Node.Js.
 Used for developing server-rendered and statically exported applications.
-- TypeScript: A statically typed superset of JavaScript that enhances code quality and maintainability.
+- TypeScript 5.2: A statically typed superset of JavaScript that enhances code quality and maintainability.
-- Tailwind CSS: A highly customizable utility-first CSS framework for UI development.
+- Tailwind CSS 3.3: A highly customizable utility-first CSS framework for UI development.

  All frameworks and libraries listed [here](https://github.com/PanosEko/devtrack-frontend/blob/master/package.json)